wensongshen@cuhk.edu.hk

 As most children today attend school, my primary research focus is on education.

 Education is a part but not the whole of a child’s life.
 Children’s health, particularly their mental health, is also important.
-I believe that education and health are interconnected aspects of a child’s life, both contributing significantly to their overall development.
+I believe that education and mental health are interconnected aspects of a child’s life, both contributing significantly to their overall development.
 In this regard, I am also interested in child development.

-- Education
+- Sociology of Education

 - Child Development

-- Social Inequality
+- Social Stratification and Inequality

 - Contemporary China